VaibhavDN/Websec/README.md

 3. Fixed bug which led to server crash.

-4. Changed folder structure for better clarity.
+4. Changed folder structure for better clarity

 NOTE: Final working project can be found in [/compiled/] folder.